Falk358/conflicting-bundles/README.md

 ## Modification

 This project is a fork and is being modified by implementing *Layerwise Batch Entropy* (LBE) as a pruning criterion from this [paper](https://arxiv.org/pdf/2208.01134.pdf)

+We changed the version of tensorflow-gpu to 2.4.0 from 2.3.1 and added keras to `requirements.txt` in order to make the project compatible with an rtx 3090 card